tetratelabs/istio-0to60/docs/discovery.md

   --fqdn helloworld.default.svc.cluster.local -o yaml | grep lbPolicy
 ```

-## Routing
+## Traffic distribution

 We can go a step further and control how much traffic to send to version v1 and how much to v2.

-First we define the two subsets, v1 and v2:
+First, define the two subsets, v1 and v2:

 ```yaml linenums="1" title="helloworld-dr.yaml"
 --8<-- "discovery/helloworld-dr.yaml"